 With our experience in the Group Protection market, we always try to provide support for you and your employees if they need to make a claim.
 We'll also help family members affected with the illness deal with the practical and financial strains.
 Our claims team are trained to deal with the sensitive and emotional nature of a Group Critical Illness claim, and we'll support and answer any queries you or your employees may have.

 When we have all the information we require, we'll assess the claim.
 If we require more medical details, we'll pay for all associated costs.
 There may be circumstances when we require an independent medical examination, but we'll let you know if this is the case.

 When we accept a claim and agree to make a payment we will let you and your employee know and the lump sum will be sent directly to your employee.
 For claims relating to illness or operation suffered by a spouse, partner or an employee's child, once their claim has been paid out their cover will cease.

 For claims relating to the employee the cover will still continue for that employee but we won’t pay any second claim for the same or related critical illness or operation.
 There is an optional benefit that you can select when setting up the policy, which provides some cover for employees who have been previously diagnosed with cancer.
 A benefit would be payable on diagnosis of a new, unrelated cancer as defined by the policy terms.
-Please see our Policy terms and conditions (PDF 910KB) or technical guide (PDF 1030KB) for full details.
+Please see our Group critical illness policy (PDF 910KB) or technical guide (PDF 1030KB) for full details.
 Please note, pre-existing conditions are excluded.

 We treat illness or operation in those circumstances as a pre-existing condition, however, if one of your employees has been paid a lump sum by the scheme and then suffer a different critical illness or undergo a further operation covered by the policy, we may also pay a lump sum.